thomasfinstad/tipsntricks/linux-nvidia-ultrawide-240hz/README.md

 However in Counter-Strike:Global Offensive  (csgo) the support for ultrawide is quite... meh, and the image contorts more than what is playable.

-I am used to playing with a resolution from a 4:3 aspect ratio, streched out to a 16:9 screen, but that is just preference.
+I am used to playing with a resolution from a 4:3 aspect ratio, stretched out to a 16:9 screen, but that is just preference.

-When playing a 16:9 resolution streched out to a 32:9 screen, things become too much, even for people who like to play streched.
+When playing a 16:9 resolution stretched out to a 32:9 screen, things become too much, even for people who like to play stretched.

 ## Solution 2